Professor Sarah Mills

 I’m fascinated by the idea of ‘good citizenship’ and how its evolution reflects changing societal values.

-I’m currently Co-Investigator on an ESRC / GCRF project, Refugee Youth Volunteering Uganda (RYVU).
-As a team of international researchers, we’re exploring the volunteering activities of young refugees.
-Based on our findings, we’re developing a toolkit to support organisations working with young people and tackling inequalities.
+In 2022, I concluded my work as Co-Investigator on the ESRC / GCRF project, Refugee Youth Volunteering Uganda (RYVU).
+As a team of international researchers, we explored the volunteering activities of young refugees.

 My research journey